 Application Process for Graduate Assistantships in Literacy Studies.

 Applicants wishing to be considered for a graduate assistantship, in addition to supplying the materials for general application (including a general application form), must fill out an application for an assistantship.
 The graduate assistantship application form may be found at the back of the Graduate Catalog as well as at the College of Graduate Studies website: http://www.mtsu.edu/graduate/pdf/GraduateAsstApp.pdf

 Merit Based Awards

 Applications will be awarded by merit.
-The merit of applications will be judged based on students' grades, GRE scores, letters of reference, and skills that students have developed in prior graduate study and professional experience.
+The merit of applications will be judged based on students' grades, GRE scores, letters of reference, availability of students during daytime on campus and skills that students have developed in prior graduate study and professional experience.